dgis/emu48android/ReadMe.txt

 Version 2.3 (2021-09-xx)

-- Add the serial port support (via USB OTG).
+- Add an experimental serial port support (via USB OTG).
-	FIX: When stop the app, Serial exception seems to delay the save of the calc state!!!!
-	FIX: Inform if the connection is not possible.
-	FIX: No 'No driver' on real device
-	FIX: ID change -> replace id by vendor:device ids?
-	BUG: From Windows to Android with HP49G QINHENG CH340 -> all character at once bug No issue with Prolific PL2303GT3
-		Not reproducible!
-	BUG: When openIO on real device, 1st OPENIO failed, 2nd OPENIO succeeded
-	TEST: With real HP48SX
-	TODO: Check the self test about UART
 - Show KML log on request.
 - Allows pressing a calculator button with the right button of the mouse and prevents its release to allow the On+A+F key combination (with Android version >= 5.0).
 - Update the embedded help file "Emu48.html" to the latest version.
 - Open an external web browser when you click an external links in the Help.
-- Add Real blue 50g faceplate based on Eric KML script.
+- Add Real blue 50g faceplate based on my calculator and on the KML script from Eric Rechlin.

 Version 2.2 (2020-12-09)